MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ### Weighing your options

 There are many factors that you want to consider when deciding which option to pick.
 Before settling on a path, it’s wise to consider the pros and cons of each option.
-This ensure you make an informed decision that aligns with your development needs and goals.
+This ensures you make an informed decision that aligns with your development needs and goals.

 | Extensibility options   | Benefits                           | Limitations                          |
 |:------------------------|:-----------------------------------|:-------------------------------------|